 "Name your own price" policy.
 This way you can decide how much you want to pay for it or even get it for free.

 Step 2: Unzip and move folder

-After Effects/ScriptUI Panels folder with your following After Effects Installation folder:
+After Effects/ScriptUI Panels folder in your After Effects Installation directory: